Class Action Settlements in Progress

 Cedars-Sinai Medical Center — Case brought on behalf of Information Technology employees for failure to be paid overtime wages despite working over eight (8) hours a day and/or forty (40) hours a week, as well as failure to be provided meal and rest periods.

 EasySaver Rewards — Case alleging that Provide Commerce, Inc., owner of multiple internet companies, including Pro Flowers, fraudulently transmitted customer's credit card, debit card, and/or pay pal information to Encore Marketing, Inc. a third party, which charged the card or account without the authorization of the customer.
 Action is on behalf of customers whose information was transmitted and charges made without their approval.
+Settlement on appeal in the Ninth Circuit Court of Appeals.

 Electronic Data Systems — Misclassification claim on behalf of Information Technology and Quality Assurance employees for failure to pay overtime.